-When the engine is running, NEVER turn Off the battery switch or disconnect the battery cables.
-Doing either could cause damage to your boat's engine and/or electrical system.
+When the engine is running, NEVER disconnect the battery cables.
+Doing so could cause damage to your boat's engine and/or electrical system.

 Electrical connections are prone to corrosion.
 To reduce corrosion-caused electrical problems:

 - Keep ALL electrical connections clean. - Apply a spray-on protectant that is designed to protect connections from corrosion.